IAmAnonUser/DeeMusic/README.md

 ## ⚙️ Configuration

-### Deezer ARL Token
+### D**zer ARL Token
-To download music, you need a valid Deezer ARL token:
+To download music, you need a valid D**zer ARL token:

-1. Log into your Deezer account in a web browser
+1. Log into your D**zer account in a web browser
 2. Open browser Developer Tools (F12)
-3. Go to Application/Storage → Cookies → `https://www.deezer.com`
+3. Go to Application/Storage → Cookies → `https://www.D**zer.com`
 4. Find the `arl` cookie and copy its value
-5. In DeeMusic, go to Settings → Deezer Settings and paste the ARL token
+5. In DeeMusic, go to Settings → D**zer Settings and paste the ARL token

 ### Settings Overview
 - **Download Quality**: Choose between MP3 320kbps and FLAC